Japan telecom firms challenge $40 billion NTT Docomo takeover bid

 The joint letter calls on the minister "to set up measures to protect an environment of fair competition and instruct and ensure compliance and implementation."

-NTT’s takeover bid comes as competition hots up in the sector, with 5G on the horizon and pressure from the government for firms to cut the price of mobile phone services.
+NTT's takeover bid comes as competition heats up in the sector, as 5G services expand and pressure from the government for firms to cut the price of mobile phone services.

 With full control of NTT Docomo, NTT may be able to push down prices quickly, forcing competitors to follow suit.